CatarinaPita/SML5202-2021-Catarina/page2.md

 <div class="col-sm-4">
 <h3 style="color:Tomato">LA COMIDA EN ESPAÑA</h3>
 <p><img src="https://live.staticflickr.com/7584/27274653624_516c87bf75_b.jpg" alt="Paella" width="400" height="222"></p>

-  When you’re in Spain, one phrase you’ll often hear in English (pronounced with Spanish accent) is Spain is different.
-When you live here, you’ll discover that this phrase rings true in many ways, but perhaps some of the quintessentially Spanish things many tourists first experience are the Spanish customs surrounding food.

-From the moment you step off the plane and walk around the airport, you’ll find a variety of Spanish-style bars and restaurants.
-In fact, a study published in 2010 by La
- Caixa found that, in Spain, there’s an average of 1 bar for every 129 Spaniards.
-This brings us to the simple fact that eating and drinking are a very important part of
- Spanish culture.

-One thing foreigners should keep in mind is that in Spain most bars are restaurants, and vice versa.
-These establishments are social meeting places where people can have fun
- — watching a soccer game, having a coffee, eating, drinking, partying, and really just about anything is a good excuse to go to a bar, which explains why there are so many of them.
-A typical bar will always have a nice variety of pinchos or tapas that vary from region to region and are usually included in the price of the drink or offered at a discount.

   <ul>
   <li>When you’re in Spain, one phrase you’ll often hear in English (pronounced with Spanish accent) is Spain is different.
 When you live here, you’ll discover that this